 Small classes and individual attention encourage all children in the School to achieve their maximum potential.
 Any difficulties identified by the class teacher are discussed with parents.
-The child may be referred to our Learning Support Department, Dyslexia Action or other suitable organisations for a detailed assessment.
+The child may be referred to our Individual Learning Department, Dyslexia Action or other suitable organisations for a detailed assessment.

 Prior to a child starting at Brackenfield it is the responsibility of the parents to advise the school of any known difficulties.
 This allows the school to ascertain whether it has the relevant expertise to teach the child in an appropriate way.